 I am going to set up a diet below for a 180 lbs male at a slight calories deficit.
 This will help anyone that is overweight lose body-fat and maintain all their muscle mass.
 If you are on the leaner/skinnier side, increase portions slightly so you are taking in enough calories to build more muscle.
 I will be keeping protein high and carbohydrates relatively low but will include them around weight workouts and breakfast.
 I will include enough healthy fats to keep hunger at bay.

 You will have 3 whole food meals and 2 shakes a day so this way you are getting enough calories spread throughout the day but you don't need to slave over the kitchen and make 5-6 meals a day.
 The shakes are convenient and will make the dieting process a lot easier.
-I like to use Big Blend Protein from Betancourt Nutrition.
+I like to use protein powders from Betancourt Nutrition.
 If you have any other questions about supplements send me an email.